rackspace/runway/docs/source/cfngin/migrating.rst

 There are some config top-level keys that have changed when used Runway's CFNgin.
 Below is a table of the Stacker key and what they have been changed to for Runway's CFNgin

-.. important:: The Stacker keys can still be used with Runway's CFNgin for the time being.
-               This will remain in place until the release of Runway 2.0.0, no sooner then 2020-12.

 +---------------------------+----------------------------+
 | Stacker                   | Runway's CFNgin            |
 +===========================+============================+